 Smokehouse is a medium-to-large, round apple, mostly red with yellow highlights.
 Its cream-colored flesh is moderately crisp and juicy.
 Its flavor is mostly sweet with a mild tartness, lacking distinction.
-A late season apple, Smokehouse is primarily a fresh eating apple.
+A late season apple, Smokehouse is best for fresh eating.

 Parentage: Vandevere x unknown

 Harvest: Late Season

 The variety originated on the Lancaster County, Pennsylvania, farm of William Gibbons, who named it for its proximity to his smokehouse.
 Smokehouse closely resembles Vandevere, a Maryland variety from 1806 presumed to be one of Smokehouse’s parents.
 It was released commercially in 1848.